arnovb-github/PoshCommence/docs/Set-CmcConnectedField.md

 ```

 ### -FieldName
-Commence fieldname in connected category.
+Commence fieldname in the connected category.

 ```yaml
 Type: String